Greece and lenders in final push to seal new bailout

 Greek banks could get an initial capital injection soon after a bailout deal is clinched, as much as 10 billion euros, even before the ECB completes a stress test, a euro zone official said on Monday.

-The official said a test may not be finished before October but that it was recognized that Greek banks need urgent capital to normalize their operations.
+The official said a test may not be finished before October but that it was recognised that Greek banks need urgent capital to normalise their operations.

-In a symbolic move aimed at appeasing an austerity-weary public, Tsipras called on Monday for the immediate tabling of a bill to scrap tax breaks for lawmakers and to “rationalize” the wages of ministers and heads of state organizations.
+In a symbolic move aimed at appeasing an austerity-weary public, Tsipras called on Monday for the immediate tabling of a bill to scrap tax breaks for lawmakers and to “rationalise” the wages of ministers and heads of state organisations.

 He said the plan was not done at the behest of lenders, “but by the obligation of the political system to not exclude itself from the measures it is taking”.